About

 Sierra's Story:

-My Internship at ALSC Architects, Summer 2022:
+My Internship at ALSC Architects:

 I have truly enjoyed my time here at ALSC.
 I appreciate being presented with useful and practical knowledge that I can bring back to my studies at WSU.
 Starting here I knew I would be learning, but I was surprised how fast the design industry changes, it’s a constant learning environment.